-Sourdough Discard Pumpkin Bread is a great way to break into fall baking.
+Sourdough Discard Pumpkin Bread is a great way to kick off your Fall baking.
 This recipe does not include any mix-ins in the bread (no chocolate chunks, raisins, nuts, etc.), it has the perfect amount of pumpkin flavor, and is topped with a vanilla glaze.
-It's a perfect dessert or sweet afternoon snack!
+It's a light and flavor-packed dessert or sweet afternoon snack!

-If you're looking for other pumpkin recipes, check out this Sourdough Discard Pumpkin Chocolate Chunk Bread and these Sourdough Discard Pumpkin Cinnamon Rolls.
+If you're looking for other pumpkin recipes, check out this Sourdough Discard Pumpkin Chocolate Chunk Bread, these Sourdough Discard Pumpkin Cinnamon Rolls, and these Sourdough Discard Pumpkin Bagels.

 If you're looking for other sourdough discard recipes, check out this Sourdough Discard Garlic Pull Apart Bread, Sourdough Discard Cornbread, and this Sourdough Discard Zucchini Bread.